vmware/vmware-aria-operations-integration-sdk/doc/mp-test.md

 ### Logs
 Logs from the server (`server.log`) and adapter (by default, `adapter.log`, but this can be changed) are written to the `logs` directory.
 This is useful for debugging issues or exceptions during execution.

-### Next steps
-While `mp-test` catches many issues, there is always the possibility of running into an unexpected error.
-Going through the debug logs might help resolve the issue.
-If the error isn't related to an individual configuration issue or isn't evident, please open a `Q & A` discussion on the [GitHub Discussions page](https://github.com/vmware/vmware-aria-operations-integration-sdk/discussions) that describes the issue you are having.